What is market research?

 In the conditions of a perfect market economy, market research is an essential and significant element of marketing in business enterprises.
 Market research is the basis for making a certain management decision, as well as for solving a specific problem.

-The specificity of the problem determines the direction of the market research, which in its essence is a process of purposeful collection and processing, analysis, and evaluation of data.
+The specificity of the problem determines the direction of the market research, which in its essence is a process of purposeful collection, analysis, and evaluation of data.

 Definition of market research